atet/raspberrypi/README.md

 ## 4. Setup

+### 4.1.
+Add update source

-1. After logging in, we need to add a location where the Pi will look for updates, run
+* After logging in, we need to add a location where the Pi will look for updates, run

 ```
 $ sudo nano /etc/apt/sources.list